 Arthritis-related joint pain is the most common.
 There are two primary forms of arthritis, osteoarthritis and rheumatoid arthritis.

 Osteoarthritis-is the most common type of arthritis.
 It develops due to age-related wear-and-tear of the cartilage that serves as a cushion between bones in a joint.
-It typically affects the knees, neck, lower back, hips, and fingers.
+It typically affects the knees, neck, lower back, hips, and bursitis on fingers.

 Pain due to osteoarthritis tends to progress from sharp, irregular pain to a chronic aching which worsens with movement and eases when you rest.
 It is characterized by stiffness and a limited range of motion.
 Likewise, classic osteoarthritis is non-inflammatory, but there is a subtype called erosive OA, which is inflammatory.
 The erosive type is common in postmenopausal women and leads to a gradual start of joint pains, swelling in finger joints and stiffness.